rcrowther/apertium-dictionary-generator/README.rst

 If you are compiling from corpus, you need power tools.
 If you are editing existing files, you need a text editor with XML support.
-This script is for a limited use case, where you have organised dictionary information and need to generate XML.
+This script is for a limited use case; self-organised dictionary information needs to generate XML.

 The text file input data is in this form::

-    wordToTranslate, translationWord, Optional(firstParadigmName, second paradigmName)
+    .wordToTranslate :firstParadigmPrefix .translationWord :second paradigmPrefix
     ...

 single lines, one per translation::

-    head, noggin
+    .head :regularNoun .noggin :regularNoun
     ...